dhyey0/Contri/README.md

-this is COntri an expense sharing platform
+this is Contri an expense sharing platform